Skip to main content

 Can Florida seniors apply for SNAP and Medicaid at the same time?

 Yes.
 Florida’s public benefits system uses one application for multiple programs, so many seniors can ask for SNAP and Medicaid in one MyACCESS session.
-If DCF needs more proof, the agency will post a notice or send one by mail and the senior can upload, fax, mail, or hand-deliver the documents.
+If DCF needs more proof, the agency will post or send a notice.
+The senior can then upload, fax, mail, or hand-deliver the documents.

 Does Florida use MyACCESS for Medicare Savings Programs?

-Not in the same simple way.
-Florida says Medicare Savings Programs use a separate Medicaid/Medicare Buy-In application, and some applicants can also go through the Social Security Extra Help route so the information is sent to Florida.
-This is one of the biggest reasons older adults should not assume MyACCESS handles every Medicare-related help program.
+Not in the same simple way as SNAP or regular Medicaid.
+Florida says Medicare Savings Programs, also called Medicare Buy-In, use a separate application path.
+Some applicants can also go through Social Security’s Extra Help route so information can be sent to Florida.

 I already receive Supplemental Security Income.
 Do I still need a MyACCESS Medicaid application?